top of page

 >>> Biography <<<

-Hailed in the international media as “one of the world's greatest solo performers of renaissance lute music”, English lutenist Ben Salfield was born in Staffordshire, UK, in 1971, and has lived in Cornwall since childhood.
+Hailed in the international media as “one of the world's greatest solo performers of renaissance lute music”, English lutenist Ben Salfield was born in Staffordshire in 1971, and has lived in Cornwall since childhood.

-After a few months of lessons with Ian Thomson at Truro Guitar Studios in 1984-5, his teacher moved away and Salfield began developing teaching techniques that he still uses today in masterclasses and lessons.
+After a few months of lessons with Ian Thomson at Truro Guitar Studios in 1984-5, Salfield's teacher moved away and so he began developing teaching techniques that he still uses today in masterclasses and lessons.

 In December 1988, he made his concert debut in St Ives, Cornwall, and two months later received a standing ovation for his performance at a Lute Society meeting in Queen's Square, London.
-His international debut took place in Cologne, Germany, at the end of a 1993 tour that earned him sensational media reviews.
-In 1996, after a number of one-off international appearances, he took part in his first foreign tour, in the Czech Republic, since when he has regularly appeared as a soloist and in various ensembles across Europe.
-Known for his on-the-edge, charismatic style of performance, Ben Salfield has performed to some of the largest audiences ever recorded for lute music, and given concerts in most continental capital cities.
+His international debut was in Cologne, Germany, at the end of a 1993 tour that earned him sensational media reviews.
+In 1996, after a number of one-off international appearances, he took part in his first foreign tour, in the Czech Republic.
+Since then, he has regularly appeared as a soloist and in various ensembles across Europe.
+Known for his on-the-edge, charismatic style of performance, Ben Salfield has performed to some of the largest audiences ever recorded for lute music, and given concerts in most Continental capital cities.

 Scores of music festivals, both nationally and internationally, have hosted Salfield's performances, including those at Bratislava, Brno, Cheltenham, Dolný Kubín, Graz, Gyöngyös, Hay, Hof, Nuremberg, Katowice, Malmö, Milan, Modra, Newbury, Nordhorn, Parma, Plymouth, Prague, Prostejov, Roseland, St. Austell, St. Ives, Swaledale, Warsaw, Zlín and Zory.